Journal: Mental health and wellbeing

 This is a space where I share writings on mental health, therapy and the many experiences that shape our lives.
 Some posts may explore common challenges like burnout or grief, while others reflect on ideas from narrative therapy and the stories we live by.
-My hope is that these reflections offer you moments of recognition, encouragement and perhaps a new perspective to carry with you.
+I hope that these reflections offer you moments of recognition, encouragement and perhaps a new perspective to carry with you.

 What is Narrative Therapy?